kyang5/coursedescriptions/source/courses/comp380.rst

 Computer graphics is the art and science of producing images using a computer.
 We will study the theory of computer graphics, in particular 3D rendering, while gaining a working knowledge of the OpenGL graphics library.
-Much of the computer graphics we see in the media was created using software based on the Open GL graphics library, which has quickly become an industry standard.
+Much of the computer graphics we see in the media were created using software based on the Open GL graphics library, which has quickly become an industry standard.

-A word of warning-computer graphics makes considerable use of mathematics-elementary linear algebra, vector analysis and differential calculus.
+A word of warning-computer graphics makes considerable use of mathematics-elementary linear algebra, vector analysis, and differential calculus.

 Other Information